brson/rust-contract-comparison/blog/dfinity.md

 > "The DFINITY Canister SDK is licensed under the Alpha DFINITY Canister SDK License Agreement"

-Also, the source for at least _part_ of the Cannister SDK lives [on GitHub][cdk-rs], and claims to be Apache-2.0 licensed.
+Also, the source for at least _part_ of the Canister SDK lives [on GitHub][cdk-rs], and claims to be Apache-2.0 licensed.